Information flow in parameterized quantum circuits: Simulation and Results

 \subsection{VQE - XXZ-Heisenberg model}

 We use the VQE framework to find the ground state energy of the XXZ-Heisenberg model.
 The Hamiltonian of such a system can be written as follows:

 where $\hat{X}, \hat{Y} , \hat{Z}$ are the Pauli matrices, $\langle i,j\rangle$ denotes all the pairs of adjacent lattice sites, and $J_X, J_Y, J_Z$ are the coupling constant and $h$ on the right represents the external magnetic field.
 The coupling constants for the XXZ-model follow the relation: $ J = J_X = J_Y \ne J_Z \equiv \Delta$.
 For all the experiments, we fix the values of the different constants to $h=0$ (no external magnetic field), $\Delta = -20.0$ and $J = 1.0$.
 This corresponds to the model having a ferromagnetic ground state.
-We use this model due to the fact that all the terms in the Hamiltonian depend on only the state of two qubits, e.g. $\hat{X}_i\otimes\hat{X}_j$, and thus our method can be very useful in reducing the cost of parameter updates in every iteration of the optimization.
+As illustrated in Appendix~\ref{ap:more_heisenberg}, qualitative behavior is similar in other parameter regimes.
+We use the XXZ-Heisenberg model due to the fact that all the terms in the Hamiltonian depend on only the state of two qubits, e.g. $\hat{X}_i\otimes\hat{X}_j$, and thus our method can potentially be very useful in reducing the cost of parameter updates in every iteration of the optimization, as investigated in more detail below.

-We carried out simulations for five different lattice sizes, starting with $3\times 2$ qubits, $4\times 2$ qubits, $5\times 2$ qubits, $6\times 2$ qubits and $7\times 2$ qubits (6, 8, 10, 12, and 14 qubits respectively).
-For all the simulations we use the ansatz shown in Fig.~\ref{fig:cir_graph_conversion}(b) with varying number of layers.
+We carried out simulations for five different lattice sizes, starting with $3\times 2$ qubits, $4\times 2$ qubits, $5\times 2$ qubits, $6\times 2$ qubits and $7\times 2$ qubits (6, 8, 10, 12, and 14 qubits, respectively).
+For all the simulations, we use the ansatz shown in Fig.~\ref{fig:cir_graph_conversion}(b) with varying number of layers.
 The optimization is carried out using the algorithm presented in Algorithm~\ref{al:stoc_op} and the stochastic gradient descent algorithm, with a fixed learning rate of $0.1$.
 The results from all the simulations are plotted in Figure~\ref{fig:vqe_results}.
 We only plot the first 100 iterations of the trajectories for all the cases, as it is sufficient for comparing the different methods.
 All the simulations were repeated at least 5 times with random initialization of the gate parameters to collect the statistics for comparison.